Reduced order method based Anderson-type acceleration method for nonlinear least square problems and large scale ill-posed problems: Variable step size fixed point

-where $\alpha_n$ is a variable step size.
-It is very essential to find an optimal value for $\alpha_n$ for the convergence and stability of the iterative method.
-The step size $\alpha_n$ preconditioning of each iterate $\{x_n\}$.
-In the case of the fixed point we have $F (x) = x-g(x)$ and it defines the variable fixed point iterate, For example the variable fixed point for minimizing $ |Ax -b|^2$ we have
+We develop an acceleration method for various iterative methods in numerical optimizations and variational problems.
+We discuss a general class of Interactive methods and their acceleration of the convergence.
+We use the reduced order method (ROM) acceleration.
+It results in a rapidly convergent algorithm.
+The proposed method can be applied to many applications. \begin{definition} Let $F: X\to X$ be a Lipschitz map on a Banach space $X$.
+The Cauchy step $\alpha_n \in \R$ at $x_n \in X$ along direction $p_n \in X$ is defined as \end{definition} We now explain the variable fixed point iterate through the use of Cauchy Step.
+For minimizing $|F(x)|^2$ , we have the variable fixed point iterate

-where $\alpha_n$ is a variable step size.
-In a quasi-Newton iteration,
+for the fixed point problem $F(x)=x-g(x)=0$, where $\alpha_n$ is a variable step size: since the step size $\alpha_n$ preconditioning of each iterate $\{x_n\}$, it is very essential to find an optimal value for $\alpha_n$ for the convergence and stability of the iterative method.
+In the case of the fixed point we have $F (x) = x-g(x)$ and it defines the variable fixed point iterate.
+For example the variable fixed point for minimizing $ |Ax -b|^2$ we have

-where $B_k$ is some approximation of the Jacobian matrix $F^\prime(x_k)$, e.g., Broyden update.
-For example the Barzilai-Borwein method \cite{BB}: $B\sim \beta I$ with
+where $\alpha_n$ is a variable step size. \begin{theorem} The optimal step size for \eqref{L} is Cauchy step given by